07th-mod/umineko-answer/README.md

 ## Feedback and bug reports

+We now have a discord server: https://discord.gg/acSbBtD .
+If you have a formal issue to report, please still raise a gihub issue as it helps us keep track of issues.
+For small problems/questions however you can just ask on discord.

 The patch is still in progress, and all we want is to kill all the bugs.
 If you find anything, first check if the bug has already been reported.
 If you've found a new bug, open a new issue and please include as much information as you can in the ['Issues'](https://github.com/07th-mod/umineko-answer/issues) section.
 The [Wiki](https://github.com/07th-mod/umineko-answer/wiki) also contains some bug information.

 We really appreciate your help!